huseyn0w/Laravella-CMS/README.md

 ## Version

-Current Version of Laravel Framework is 6.7.0
+Current Version of Laravel Framework is 7.0

-Current version of CMS is pre~alpha 0.0.1
+Current version of CMS is 1.0

 ## Author